-Staff: F – Impolite, poorly trained, asked two staff members who walked around with a sign “ask me a question if you need help?”
-They didn’t know answer.
+Staff: F - Impolite, poorly trained, asked two staff members who walked around with a sign "ask me a question if you need help?"
+They didn't know the answer.
 Security staff are not too swift.
+Concessions people were unpleasant.

 Location: B - The new ballpark was constructed across the street of the 1923 Yankee Stadium, on the former site of Macombs Dam Park.
 A quick subway ride from midtown Manhattan, limited parking and plenty of traffic.